luapower/luapower.github.io/building.md

  * For building Lua/C modules for Windows you need [luajit] (for linking to lua51.dll).
  * You will get stripped binaries, with libgcc and libstdc++ statically linked, except on OSX (see below).
  * Windows binaries are linked to msvcrt.dll and Lua/C modules are linked to lua51.dll.
+ * Windows builds are compatible down to Windows 2000/XP (32bit and 64bit)
+ * OSX builds are compatible down to OSX 10.6 (x86 only, 32bit and 64bit)

 ## Building on Windows 32bit for Windows 32bit